P.A.W.S. touts themselves an animal welfare society, yet many have no idea what they actually do for the welfare of animals.

 Citizens of Perry County Missouri and surrounding areas see the words “animal welfare” in the name of the organization and automatically think that this organization rescues animals by way of taking them in, housing them, and finding them loving homes.
 That is simply not the case.

-Although the P.A.W.S. website contains pages for lost and found pets, pets available for adoption, and even pets wanted, there's not a pet image or listing anywhere to be found there.
+Although the P.A.W.S. website contains pages for lost and found pets, pets available for adoption, and even pets wanted, the only page that has ever shown a pet in need is the Lost and Found page.
+Even at that the "found" pets listed only appeared in April of 2014.
+Prior to April, there was nothing listed, and even those animals listed were not in the care or possession of P.A.W.S..
 Their Facebook page is also void of any rescued or adoptable pets.

 For years the organization has discussed erecting an actual shelter, but to date it hasn’t happened and there is no shelter currently in the works.

 So what does P.A.W.S. do?

 According to Rhonda Henderson, president of the organization, "P.A.W.S. was created in 2007 and obtained its 501(c)3 status and state non-profit status in 2008.
 P.A.W.S. started the spay and neuter program shortly after that."

 When asked about their intake and adoption numbers, Henderson stated, "PAWS does not have intake or adoption numbers because it is not a rescue or a shelter."

 In short, P.A.W.S. in Perryville, Mo. has not, and does not, rescue, house, foster, care for, pick up, take in, or place a single animal.
 Not one.